-On Friday, June 26, 2020, the U.S. House of Representatives passed historic legislation that would transform the District of Columbia into the nation's 51st state.
-The bill would give the district's 705,749 residents the opportunity to elect a Congress member and two senators with full voting rights for the first time in the nation's history, though it still faces an uphill battle in the U.S. Senate.
+Back in June 2020, the U.S. House of Representatives passed historic legislation that would have transformed the District of Columbia into the nation's 51st state.
+The bill would have given the district's 712,000-plus residents the opportunity to elect a Congress member and two senators with full voting rights for the first time in the nation's history.

-The bill would shrink the federal capital to a small area encompassing the White House, Capitol building, Supreme Court, and other federal buildings along the National Mall.
+The bill would also have shrunk the U.S. federal capital to a small area encompassing the White House, U.S. Capitol, Supreme Court and other federal buildings along the National Mall.
 The rest of the city would become the 51st state.

 How a Military Mutiny Helped Keep Washington, D.C., From Statehood

 Initially, Philadelphia served as the nation's capital.
 But the Confederation Congress, the predecessor of the present legislative branch, found itself in a difficult situation in June 1783.
 That's when Pennsylvania militiamen who'd been furloughed after the Revolutionary War decided to march to Philadelphia to protest the government taking away their jobs and not paying them what they were owed, as this account from the House of Representatives website details.
 When the mutineers arrived in Philadelphia, the Pennsylvania government began negotiating with them.
 But rumors started to spread among the nervous national legislators that the soldiers might loot the government-chartered Bank of North America if they didn't get their money.

 A committee of delegates led by Alexander Hamilton demanded that Pennsylvania's state government put down the rebellion, but it declined, saying that the protesters weren't violent.